 Atlas hypoplasia: The first spinal bone develops incompletely.

-Os odontoideum: Part of the second spinal bone is replaced by abnormal bone.
+Os odontoideum: Part of the second spinal bone is detached from the rest of the second spinal bone.

-Disorders that affect bone formation in children (achondroplasia): These disorders affect all newly developing bone, particularly the long bones in the arms and legs.
+Disorders that affect bone formation in children (such as achondroplasia): These disorders affect all newly developing bone, particularly the long bones in the arms and legs.
 The long bones may be abnormally short and malformed, causing dwarfism.
-These disorders sometimes also cause the opening in the occipital bone to narrow or the occipital bone to fuse with the first spinal bone, putting pressure on the brain stem or spinal cord.
+These disorders sometimes also cause the opening in the occipital bone to narrow or the occipital bone to fuse with the first spinal bone (atlas assimilation), putting pressure on the brain stem or spinal cord.